-We hope that you are keeping yourself, your loved ones, and your community safe from COVID-19 (commonly referred to as the Coronavirus).
+We hope that you are keeping yourself, your loved ones, and your community safe from COVID-19.
 Along with those paramount health concerns, you may be wondering about some of the recent tax changes meant to help everyone coping with the Coronavirus fallout.
-In addition to the summary of IRS actions and earlier-enacted federal tax legislation that I previously sent you, I now want to update you on the tax-related provisions in the Coronavirus Aid, Relief, and Economic Security (CARES) Act, Congress's gigantic economic stimulus package that the President signed into law on March 27, 2020.
+Below is a summary of updates on the tax-related provisions in the Coronavirus Aid, Relief, and Economic Security (CARES) Act, Congress's economic stimulus package that the President signed into law on March 27, 2020. (as updated 3-30-2020)